mobiusml/mobius_on-premise_doc/source/video_keywording.rst

   {"status": "ongoing", "message": "video_tagging"}

-When the processing is finished, the status message will contain the keywording results:
+When the processing is finished, the status message will contain the tags results:
 ::

   {"status": "success", "result": [{"keywords": [["people", 0.9846186637878418], ["adult", 0.7601927518844604], ["indoors", 0.717658519744873], ...],
   "time_stamps": [0.0, 19.333333333333332]}]}

-All keywords with a confidence above a certain threshold are returned (0.5 by default).
+All concepts with a confidence above a certain threshold are returned (0.5 by default).

 .. note::

-    Depending on the complexity of a video shot, the number of keywords returned will vary.
+    Depending on the complexity of a video shot, the number of concepts returned will vary.
 In addition, in case the shot detector in disabled, the results might also be of lower quality in cases where a segment contains different shots (and hence, potentially very different concepts).